NLilley/go-tagparser/cmd/tagStat/README.md

-# Stat - Tag Parser Stat Command
+# TagStat - Tag Parser Stat Command

 This small utility will attempt to parse and provide summary statistics for a tag document.
 If the tag document is incorrectly formed, the error will be logged to standard out.

-By default the document will be read from `stdin`.
-If you provide the `-i="PATH"` argument, it will read the document from the provided file instead.
+If you provide the `-i="PATH"` argument, the input will read the document from the provided file.
+If you provide the `-stdin` argument, input will be read from standard in.
+Otherwise help information will be provided.

 ## Examples
 ### Standard In
 ```
-echo "<happy><people /></happy>" | go run stat.go
+echo "<happy><people /></happy>" | go run stat.go -stdin
 ```

 ### File